-Even for those who aren’t the biggest fans of the snow and cold, it’s nearly impossible to miss the breathtaking beauty this cooler season has to offer.
+Even for those who aren’t the biggest fans of the snow and cnew, it’s nearly impossible to miss the breathtaking beauty this cooler season has to offer.
 The sparse nature offers an ambiance that’s quiet, tranquil, and still, and because destinations will be dramatically less populated, you’ll most likely get to view majestic scenery all to yourself.

 For this reason, you don’t want to leave the camera at home.
 Winter can make a familiar location appear completely different, so snap up some gorgeous shots while you have the opportunity.

 2. Decide What Kind of Experience You Want to Have, and Plan Around That

 When the thought of winter RVing crosses your mind, you probably picture yourself cranking up the heat in your rig and hnewing a hot cup of tea or cocoa while staying all bundled up.
 That being said, if time and resources allow, you can always head somewhere that boasts a warmer climate year-round.

 Because you do have this option available when planning your trip, decide if you’ll be snowbirding it, the term used to describe RVers who go to warmer climates like Texas, Southern California, Florida, Arizona, etc. during winter, or if you’ll simply be taking a smaller getaway and braving the cnew.